aliyun/terraform-provider-alicloud/website/docs/r/ecs_image_component.html.markdown

 ---
-subcategory: "ECS"
+subcategory: "Ecs"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_ecs_image_component"
-sidebar_current: "docs-alicloud-resource-ecs-image-component"
 description: |-
-  Provides a Alicloud ECS Image Component resource.
+  Provides a Alicloud Ecs Image Component resource.
 ---

-# alicloud\_ecs\_image\_component
+# alicloud_ecs_image_component

-Provides a ECS Image Component resource.
+Provides a Ecs Image Component resource.

-For information about ECS Image Component and how to use it, see [What is Image Component](https://www.alibabacloud.com/help/en/doc-detail/200424.htm).
+For information about Ecs Image Component and how to use it, see [What is Image Component](https://www.alibabacloud.com/help/en/doc-detail/200424.htm).

--> **NOTE:** Available in v1.159.0+.
+-> **NOTE:** Available since v1.159.0.

 ## Example Usage